Peppa Pig World and Paultons Park review for families

 - Critter Creek: This vibrant fantasy world sits close to Peppa Pig World and certainly targets the same age-range.
 It has a great family rollercoaster (the Cat-o-pillar) and Professor Blast’s Expedition Express Train, suitable for children 0.9m and up.

-- Little Africa: If you’ve got animal-mad kids, this area of the park offers a change of scenery from all the rides.
-There’s the chance to see meerkats, crested porcupines and plenty of creepy crawlies, but be aware, the walkthrough aviary and nocturnal house are currently closed.
+- Wild Lands: If you’ve got animal-mad kids, this area of the park offers a change of scenery from all the rides.
+There’s the chance to see meerkats, crested porcupines and plenty of creepy crawlies, as well as a walk-through aviary and cool nocturnal house.

 What shouldn’t be missed when visiting Peppa Pig World at Paultons Park?